ptr727/DWSpectrum-LSIO/README.md

   - Use the cloud account for license enforcement, not the hardware that dynamically changes in docker environments.
   - Create broadly compatible `init` based images instead of less portable `systemd` based images.
   - Allow the administrator to use any path or volume for storage.
-  - [Create](https://support.networkoptix.com/hc/en-us/community/posts/360044221713-Backup-retention-policy) a more useful recording archive management system allowing for separate high speed low capacity media recording, and slower high capacity media playback storage volumes.
+  - [Create](https://support.networkoptix.com/hc/en-us/community/posts/360044221713-Backup-retention-policy) a more useful recording archive management system allowing for separate high speed media recording, and high capacity archive playback storage volumes.